gridcf/gridcf.github.io/index.md

 * [Fedora](https://fedoraproject.org/) (for Fedora 28, 29 and 30)

-> **NOTICE:** As a preview, precompiled packages are also available from the [OpenSUSE Build Service ](https://build.opensuse.org/project/show/home:frank_scheiner:gct) (for SLES 12 (SP3), 12 (SP4), 15 and OpenSUSE Leap 15.0, 15.1 and OpenSUSE Tumbleweed).
+> **NOTICE:** As a preview, packages (excluding gsi-openssh) are also available from the [OpenSUSE Build Service ](https://build.opensuse.org/project/show/home:frank_scheiner:gct) (for SLES 12 (SP3), 12 (SP4), 15 and OpenSUSE Leap 15.0, 15.1 and OpenSUSE Tumbleweed).
 To install follow [these exemplary instructions](https://software.opensuse.org//download.html?project=home%3Afrank_scheiner%3Agct&package=globus-common) for the `globus-common` package (which are also valid for the other packages).

 ****